One-drop rule: Legislation and practice

 Pursuant to Reconstruction later in the 19th century, southern states acted to impose racial segregation by law and restrict the liberties of blacks, specifically passing laws to exclude them from politics and voting.
 From 1890 to 1908, all of the former Confederate states passed such laws, and most preserved disfranchisement until after passage of federal civil rights laws in the 1960s.
 At the South Carolina constitutional convention in 1895, an anti-miscegenation law and changes that would disfranchise blacks were proposed.
 Delegates debated a proposal for a one-drop rule to include in these laws.
 George D. Tillman said the following in opposition:

 If the law is made as it now stands respectable families in Aiken, Barnwell, Colleton, and Orangeburg will be denied the right to intermarry among people with whom they are now associated and identified.
 At least one hundred families would be affected to my knowledge.
 They have sent good soldiers to the Confederate Army, and are now landowners and taxpayers.
 Those men served creditably, and it would be unjust and disgraceful to embarrass them in this way.
 It is a scientific fact that there is not one full-blooded Caucasian on the floor of this convention.
 Every member has in him a certain mixture of ... colored blood.
 The pure-blooded white has needed and received a certain infusion of darker blood to give him readiness and purpose.
 It would be a cruel injustice and the source of endless litigation, of scandal, horror, feud, and bloodshed to undertake to annul or forbid marriage for a remote, perhaps obsolete trace of Negro blood.
 The doors would be open to scandal, malice, and greed; to statements on the witness stand that the father or grandfather or grandmother had said that A or B had Negro blood in their veins.
 Any man who is half a man would be ready to blow up half the world with dynamite to prevent or avenge attacks upon the honor of his mother in the legitimacy or purity of the blood of his father.

 In 1865, Florida passed an act that both outlawed miscegenation and defined the amount of black ancestry needed to be legally defined as a "person of color".
 The act stated that "every person who shall have one-eighth or more of negro blood shall be deemed and held to be a person of color."
 (This was the equivalent of one great-grandparent.)
-Additionally, the act outlawed fornication, as well as the intermarrying of white females with men of color.^{Citation needed} However, the act permitted the continuation of marriages between white persons and persons of color that were established before the law was enacted.
+Additionally, the act outlawed fornication, as well as the intermarrying of white females with men of color.
+However, the act permitted the continuation of marriages between white persons and persons of color that were established before the law was enacted.